Jezidmar/HumanActionRecognition/README.md

 The files structure is separated in 2 folders.
 In Preprocessing folder one can find all algorithms relevant for implementing above mentioned methodology.
 In Evaluation folder the classification head can be found.
 I expanded the proposed approaches from paper to SVM & RF.
 For the reproduction of results, I can send the workspace from session.

+I added the pipeline which is suitable for